Is Bell’s palsy a side effect of COVID-19?

-HONOLULU (KHON) – Getting infect with COVID-19 can result in flu-like symptoms, respiratory issues, brain fog, and in very rare cases temporary facial paralysis.
+HONOLULU (KHON) – Getting infected with COVID-19 can result in flu-like symptoms, respiratory issues, brain fog, and in very rare cases temporary facial paralysis.

 Bell’s palsy describes an “unexplained episode of facial muscle weakness or paralysis” caused by damage to the facial nerve, according to Johns Hopkins Medicine.
 Usually the pain or discomfort is isolated to one side of the face.
 It starts suddenly and then gets worse over a 48-hour period.